 - Ben Sand, CEO, Portland Leadership Foundation

-- Dale Seipp, Vice President Marketing & Admissions, Warner Pacific College
+- Dale Seipp, Vice President of Admissions, Warner Pacific College

-- Kia Smith, Student Programs Coordinator, Warner Pacific College
+- Kia Smith, Assistant Director of Leadership Development & Student Programs, Warner Pacific College

-- Jodi Steigemeyer, Head Engineering Advisor, Portland State University
+- Jodi Steigemeyer, Head advisor of Engineering/Computer Science, Portland State University

 WHAT DOES IT MEAN TO BE AN ACT SIX SCHOLAR?